 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Gururaj Shivange: (2.1) Healthy maintenance of CHO cells is critical aspect for the yield of antibody.
+(3.2, 3.3) For comparative tumor localization study, it is important to have similar degree of fluorescent dye conjugation.
+(4.4) The assured delivery of conjugated antibody into the tail vein is very essential as tail can get non-specifically fluorescent.
+(4.5) While performing first time, it is important to monitor the tumor/tissue distribution of fluorescent antibody at different time point.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Gururaj Shivange: Following this procedure the other methods such as Tissue immunohistochemistry, Tissue/tumor specific ELISA for antibody would additionally support the live mice imaging data.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Gururaj Shivange: Yes, our lab work on bispecific antibodies and the technique has been standard in lab to analyze tumor localization of bispecific antibodies and conjugates along with monoclonal antibodies using animal models.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.